gravitl/netmaker/kube/helm/README.md

 Below, we discuss the considerations for Ingress, Kernel WireGuard, and DNS.

 #### Ingress
 To run HA Netmaker, you must have ingress installed and enabled on your cluster with valid TLS certificates (not self-signed).
-If you are running Nginx as your Ingress Controller and LetsEncrypt for TLS certificate management, you can run the helm install with the following settings:
+If you are running Nginx or Traefik as your Ingress Controller and LetsEncrypt for TLS certificate management, you can run the helm install with the following settings:
 `--set ingress.enabled=true`
+`--set ingress.className=<nginx|traefik>`
 `--set ingress.annotations.cert-manager.io/cluster-issuer=<your LE issuer name>`

-If you are not using Nginx and LetsEncrypt, we recommend leaving ingress.enabled=false (default), and then manually creating the ingress objects post-install.
+If you are not using Nginx or Traefik and LetsEncrypt, we recommend leaving ingress.enabled=false (default), and then manually creating the ingress objects post-install.
 You will need three ingress objects with TLS:
 `dashboard.<baseDomain>`
 `api.<baseDomain>`
 `grpc.<baseDomain>`